fastfetch-cli/fastfetch-wiki/Modules/Bluetooth.md

   device at all, so Windows falls back to the LE appearance category, which is much coarser — a pair of earbuds reports `Audio Sink`, not `Rendering, Audio`.
-- **`signalQuality` is the LE endpoint's last known figure, not a live link measurement.** It is converted from `System.Devices.Aep.SignalStrength` (Windows) or the `RSSI` property (Linux) with the same `-50 dBm = 100 %` … `-100 dBm = 0 %` scale the `Wifi` module uses.
-It stays readable while the link is down, so it can be present on a device whose `connected` is `false`, and it says nothing about the classic link of a dual-mode device.
+- **`signalQuality` is the LE endpoint's last known figure, not a live link measurement.** It is converted from `System.Devices.Aep.SignalStrength` (Windows), the `RSSI` property (Linux) or a `readRSSI` round trip (macOS) with the same `-50 dBm = 100 %` … `-100 dBm = 0 %` scale the `Wifi` module uses.
+On Windows and Linux it stays readable while the link is down, so it can be present on a device whose `connected` is `false`; on macOS it is only read for a link the system reports as connected.
+It says nothing about the classic link of a dual-mode device.
 - **`showDisconnected` has no effect on the BSDs or on Haiku.** Those backends hard-code `connected = true` for every device they report, so the filter can never match.
 - **On Linux a device BlueZ reports as unpaired loses its name.** The `Paired` property is used as